azdavis/millet/docs/keywords.md

 ## `do`

-Separates a `while` loop condition from the body.
+Separate a `while` loop condition from the loop body.

 ```sml
 val _ = while true do print "y\n"